KotodamaTL/obscure-nasuverse/Notes.md

 I didn't answer her question.
 I just stared at what was happening outside.

-I saw the sky for the first time in my life, but I didn't expect the real I saw the sky for the first time in my life, but I didn't expect the real sky to be different from the one I read about in books.
+I saw the sky for the first time in my life, but I didn't expect the real sky to be different from the one I read about in books.

 "The sky...
 It's red."